pkp/pkp-docs/dev/upgrade-guide/en/index.md

 ![An example of the "Successfully upgraded" message in the command-line.](./assets/successful-upgrade.png)

-When the upgrade is complete, remove the maintenance mode previously configured.
+When the upgrade is complete, remove the maintenance mode previously configured by modifying your Apache `VirtualHost` directive or updating your `.htaccess` file.

 ```bash
 $ cd "$OJS_WEB_PATH/"
 $ mv .htaccess .htaccess.disabled
 ```

+If your PHP timeouts and/or memory limit were adjusted, restore their original values.

-And reload the apache server to apply the changes.
+Reload the apache server to apply the changes.

 ```bash
 (Debian)$ service apache2 reload